mpizzicaroli/mpizzicaroli.github.io/_posts/2024-4-10-missfile.md

 And realized I can't find them.
 I still to this day can’t find those so Microsoft if you have them please tell me!

 So I said fine, let’s try MonikerLink in New Outlook and see if we can get an NTLM hash leak.
-I fully expected it to fail…and it kind of did.
+I fully expected it to fail…and _it kind of did?_

 ## Testing

 Instead of getting the error I expected like thick Outlook,

 ![]({{site.baseurl}}/images/error_okay.png)

 New Outlook asked if I wanted to open the file…but there was no hash leak…so no preview pane unfortunately.

 ![]({{site.baseurl}}/images/continue.png)

 Playing around for a bit and running through Wireshark, I noticed something interesting: the NetBIOS domain and computer name definitely weren’t my labs.

 ![]({{site.baseurl}}/images/notmypc.png)

-I began sleuthing the internet and found that local file paths didn’t work in New Outlook, and probably as a work around, [file:// was allowed in New Outlook](https://answers.microsoft.com/en-us/outlook_com/forum/all/new-outlook-365-hyperlinking-a-local-file/f46f71ba-a1cb-4c3d-ab84-be9f88984c64)
+I began sleuthing the internet (read: googling for 5 minutes) and found that local file paths didn’t work in New Outlook, and probably as a work around, [file:// was allowed in New Outlook](https://answers.microsoft.com/en-us/outlook_com/forum/all/new-outlook-365-hyperlinking-a-local-file/f46f71ba-a1cb-4c3d-ab84-be9f88984c64)

 After more research and testing, what I had found was that when you sent file:// path in a link in an email, New Outlook was automatically appending it to the following url, likely due to SafeLinks.

 ![]({{site.baseurl}}/images/outlooklink.png)

 I captured a PCAP but didn’t do any break and inspect.
 I did notate traffic to Microsoft, and then a response from Microsoft.
 My theory is that since New Outlook is essentially OWA (Outlook On The Web), SafeLinks checks the domain, sees it’s a file:// call, and returns it back to the user.

 ![]({{site.baseurl}}/images/email_one.png)

 You don't need to play with OLEs and Moniker, it just accepts file:// outright.